-THEME 1: EARLY CIVILISATION WORLD HISTORY TOPICS LEARNING OBJECTIVES Learners will: BASIC COMPETENCIES By the end of Grade 8, learners should be able to: 1.1 Middle East (Mesopotamia) understand that this civilisation formed an important link between Africa, the Middle East and Asia draw a map locating the Mesopotamian civilisation list the characteristics of this civilisation describe the factors that led to its decline explain how this civilisation's writings developed 1.2 Asia (China) understand that highly developed civilisations existed which provided the foundation for present-day China 1.3 Europe (Rome) understand that Rome is the cornerstone of Western Civilisation draw a map locating the Roman civilisation describe when and why this civilisation developed list the characteristics of this civilisation mention the distinctive stages in the history of this civilisation describe the factors that led to its decline THEME 2: FORMS OF GOVERNM MENT 2.1 Why do people have governments? understand that all societies had forms of government define the term 'government' list reasons why various forms of government were introduced discuss how the different forms of government developed from one stage to another explain the characteristics of each form of government
+THEME 1: EARLY CIVILISATION WORLD HISTORY TOPICS LEARNING OBJECTIVES Learners will: BASIC COMPETENCIES By the end of Grade 8, learners should be able to: 1.1 Middle East (Mesopotamia) understand that this civilisation formed an important link between Africa, the Middle East and Asia draw a map locating the Mesopotamian civilisation list the characteristics of this civilisation describe the factors that led to its decline explain how this civilisation's writings developed 1.2 Asia (China) understand that highly developed civilisations existed which provided the foundation for present-day China 1.3 Europe (Rome) understand that Rome is the cornerstone of Western Civilisation draw a map locating the Roman civilisation describe when and why this civilisation developed list the characteristics of this civilisation mention the distinctive stages in the history of this civilisation describe the factors that led to its decline THEME 2: FORMS OF GOVERN MENT 2.1 Why do people have governments? understand that all societies had forms of government define the term 'government' list reasons why various forms of government were introduced discuss how the different forms of government developed from one stage to another explain the characteristics of each form of government

-TOPICS LEARNING OBJECTIVES Learners will: BASIC COMPETENCIES By the end of Grade 8, learners should be able to: 2.2 Different forms of government: - Republic (Athens) understand the formation of a republican form of government in Athens list the characteristics of the republic of Athens compare the difference between the republic of Athens and present-day republics - Empire (Rome) understand that the Roman conquest of new areas led to the establishment of an empire indicate on a map the territories that formed part of the Roman empire list the characteristics of the Roman empire - Dynasty (Tang-China) understand the reasons for the development of the Tang dynasty mention the basic characteristics of the Tang dynasty compare the Tang dynasty with latter-day dynasties (e.g. Austria, 18th century) THEME 3: SOCIO-ECONOMIC S SYSTEMS AND DEVELOPMENTS 3.1 Slavery understand that slavery was practiced all over the world and that it differed from place to place and time to time 3.2 Feudalism understand what is feudalism define the term 'feudalism' discuss the origin and development of feudalism compare the differences between feudalism in Europe and that of Asia 3.3 The Emergence of Classes understand the development of classes define the term 'classes'discuss the development of classes
+TOPICS LEARNING OBJECTIVES Learners will: BASIC COMPETENCIES By the end of Grade 8, learners should be able to: 2.2 Different forms of government: - Republic (Athens) understand the formation of a republican form of government in Athens list the characteristics of the republic of Athens compare the difference between the republic of Athens and present-day republics - Empire (Rome) understand that the Roman conquest of new areas led to the establishment of an empire indicate on a map the territories that formed part of the Roman empire list the characteristics of the Roman empire - Dynasty (Tang-China) understand the reasons for the development of the Tang dynasty mention the basic characteristics of the Tang dynasty compare the Tang dynasty with latter-day dynasties (e.g. Austria, 18th century) THEME 3: SOCIO-ECONOMIC SY STEMS AND DEVELOPMENTS 3.1 Slavery understand that slavery was practiced all over the world and that it differed from place to place and time to time define the term 'slavery' mention the various forms of slavery and their characteristics discuss how slavery is an abuse of peoples' human rights 3.2 Feudalism understand what is feudalism • define the term 'feudalism' discuss the origin and development of feudalism compare the differences between feudalism in Europe and that of Asia 3.3 The Emergence of Classes understand the development of classes • define the term 'classes' discuss the development of classes

-TOPICS LEARNING OBJECTIVES Learners will: BASIC COMPETENCIES By the end of Grade 8, learners should be able to: 3.4 Capitalism understand the meaning and role of capitalism • define the term 'capitalism' discuss how capitalism developed discuss when, where and why capitalism developed explain the immediate effects of capitalism on the European society
+TOPICS LEARNING OBJECTIVES Learners will: BASIC COMPETENCIES By the end of Grade 8, learners should be able to: 3.4 Capitalism understand the meaning and role of capitalism define the term 'capitalism' discuss how capitalism developed discuss when, where and why capitalism developed explain the immediate effects of capitalism on the European society